Practice

 • Successfully applying under s9 Arbitration Act 1996 for a stay of proceedings in favour of arbitration.

 Zara has a range of offshore experience, including in relation to matters in the DIFC, ADGM and BVI.
 She is a registered Part II practitioner in the DIFC Courts and has rights of audience in the Astana International Finance Centre.
+Zara is recognised by the Legal 500 (EMEA) as a ‘Rising Star’ in Commercial Litigation in the Middle East: The English Bar.
 Recent work includes:

 • Oscar Trustee Limited v MBS Software Solutions Limited BVIHC (COM) 2021/0022: led by Sharif Shivji KC in a dispute concerning the ISDA Master Agreement;